 Project managers must be skilled at resource allocation, time management, and budget control.

-Effective resource management ensures that projects stay on track and within budget, ultimately contributing to the organization’s financial health.
+Effective resource management ensures that projects stay on track and within budget, ultimately contributing to the organisation’s financial health.

 Emotional intelligence enables project managers to understand and manage their emotions and the emotions of others.